WHITNEY SPUR RAIL TRAIL:

 Wompatuck State Park:

-Starting from Wompatuck State Park in Hingham; Follow Route 3A south from Quincy through North Weymouth to the harbor in Hingham (just before the rotary).
+Starting from the ^Wompatuck State Park Visitor Center in Hingham for the Inner & Outer Trails [Western End]; Follow Route 3A south from Quincy through North Weymouth to the harbor in Hingham (just before the rotary).
 Turn right on Water St and follow the Main St. Head left.
-Cross Route 228 (Short St) and continue along Middle St which turns into Union St, Follow Union St into the park entrance.
-This will bring you to the Wompatuck State Park Visitor Center and parking lot.
+Cross Route 228 (Short St) and continue along Middle St, which turns into Union St. Follow Union St into the Main Park entrance.
+Park at the Visitor Center or parking lot B.

-I rode the Whitney Spur Rail Trail into Wompatuck State Park where I completed a Loop through the park, then back to the Whitney Spur Rail Trail.
-You may also start from the Wompatuck State Park Visitor Center where you can access many miles of old paved roads.
-See; WHITNEY SPUR RAIL TRAIL .
+I rode the Whitney Spur Rail Trail South, into Wompatuck State Park, where I then completed a Loop through the park and returned North, back via the Whitney Spur Rail Trail.
+You may also start from the ^Wompatuck State Park Visitor Center where you can access both the Inner & Outer Loop Trails.
+I've also mapped out a North & South Loop Trails, but have not yet ridden them

-Starting from the Cohasset Train Station parking lot in Cohasset [Northern End]; The Rail Trail parking area is located next to the South Station entrance.
-The Whitney Spur Rail Trail essentially starts from the northern parking lot next to the Handicap parking area.
+Starting from the Cohasset Train Station parking lot in Cohasset [Northern End]; Map A Below.
+The Rail Trail parking area is located next to the South Station entrance.
+The Whitney Spur Rail Trail essentially starts from the Northern parking lot next to the Handicap parking area.

 Note; Left, a sidewalk brings you past the Cohasset Train Station and across the North Station entrance out to East St after 0.2 miles.
-The official trail runs from East St to Wompatuck State Park, however, this section is just a sidewalk and not particularly worth it.
-Also, at the southern end of the trail you can continue into Wompatuck State Park along the old rail bed to an intersection which most people would do, thus extending the trail length.
+The official trail runs from East St East, to Wompatuck State Park, however, this section is just a sidewalk and not particularly worth it.

 Wompatuck State Park: